YBen1/Autoencoder_communication_system_WGAN_GP_Channel-estimation-in-process-/README.md

 # WGAN_Channel_Estimation-in-process-
-Wasserstein GAN for Channel Estimation in an Autoencoder Communication System
+Wasserstein GAN with Gradient Penalty for Channel Estimation in an Autoencoder Communication System

 Baised on:
 "Wasserstein GAN"- Martin Arjovsky1, Soumith Chintala2, and L ́eon Bottou1,2